tripptytrip/Symbolic-Transformers/README.md

 - **Researchers** testing how far tiny transformers can go on formal reasoning tasks
-- **TinyML/edge developers** who need reasoning models in MBs, not GBs
+- **TinyML/edge developers** who need reasoning, or pattern matching models in MBs, not GBs
 - **Educators** building interactive logic tutors or puzzle tools
 - **Neuro-symbolic builders** experimenting with custom symbolic alphabets

 ## What this is NOT (yet)

-- ❌ Not a full theorem prover
+- ❌ Not a full theorem prover, its very much a toy in its presant state
 - ❌ Not a verified proof pipeline (no external prover integration yet)
 - ❌ Not trained on natural language — this is formal-symbol sequence learning
 - ❌ Not claiming to replace grammars for pure syntax checking

+Its a personal project and something I'm exploring.

 ## Why not just write a grammar?